 Paris ISD uses School Messenger to provide timely communications.
 If you have a child attending PISD, you are automatically in the database and will receive phone notifications.
 To enhance our ability to accurately deliver information on activities and emergencies, we kindly request that you create your own contact preference profile.

 If you would like to have notifications sent to you cell phone, you can opt in to the PISD text messaging service.
 Learn more.

 Rules, procedures, and consequences detailed in the Paris High School Student Handbook are based on the Paris Independent School District Management Plan which, in turn, is based on PISD Board Policy.
 For your convenience those resources are available online.

 Download a copy of the PHS Student Handbook

-Download a copy of the PISD Discipline Management Plan
+Download a copy of the PISD Student Code of Conduct

 Search PISD Board Policy

-Each month Paris High School recognizes a student who goes above and beyond the norm to help make the school a better place for learning.
+Each month Paris High staff recognizes a student who goes above and beyond the norm of student expectations to help make the school a better place for learning.
 The Student of the Month for February is senior Jimmy Sanders, who receives a $25 Wal-Mart gilf card.
 See previous choices on our Students of the Month page.

 These PHS Theater students recently received awards at the Bi-District One Act Play competition held recently.
 From left, Adryan McGuire, Robbie Turner, and Reagan Stone, the three leads, each earned All-Star Cast medals, Hannah England received Honorable Mention in key supporting roles, and Muchien Hang received an Outstanding Technician Award for her lighting.